abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Operations: Automatic or Manual Rebalancing

 * If not done correctly, rebalancing can overload the network or the nodes and harm the performance of other requests while it is happening.
-* If a node is overloaded, then automated rebalancing may lead other nodes to conclude the node is dead and move load away from it.
-This increases load on the other nodes and the network, potentially causing a cascading failure.
+* If a node is overloaded, then automated rebalancing may lead other nodes to conclude the node is dead and move the load away from it.
+This increases the load on the other nodes and the network, potentially causing a cascading failure.
 * While fully automated rebalancing can be convenient, it's good to have a human in the loop to prevent operational surprises.

 #### Request Routing